-The court determined that wife had rights to a portion of husband’s early retirement benefits and that the divorce court could consider the couple’s savings history during the marriage in determining the marital standard of living and appropriate spousal support obligation.
+The Court determined that wife had rights to a portion of husband’s early retirement benefits and that the divorce court could consider the couple’s savings history during the marriage in determining the marital standard of living and the appropriate spousal support obligation.

-On appeal the court explained that the relevant analytical approach is whether the right to the ERB accrued during the marriage and before separation; if so, it was a community asset and not husband’s separate property.
-The court determined the record showed the ERB was payable based on a contract entered into during the parties’ marriage and all 10 years of qualifying employment to receive the benefit occurred during the marriage.
+On appeal the Court explained that the relevant analytical approach is whether the right to the ERB accrued during the marriage and before separation; if so, it was a community asset and not husband’s separate property.
+The Court determined that the record showed the ERB was payable based on a contract entered into during the parties’ marriage and all 10 years of qualifying employment to receive the benefit occurred during the marriage.
 Thus, the ERB must be characterized as community property because the contractual right was acquired during the marriage.
-Consequently, the court determined wife was entitled to her portion of the ERB benefits.
+Consequently, the Court determined wife was entitled to her portion of the ERB benefits.